Israel Film Archive Wants All Israeli Film

 Among more recent Israeli films, the Archive holds, for example, Avi Nesher’s Rage and Glory (1984) about pre-state underground-movement fighters resisting British rule in the early 1940s, a film that the Film Society of the Lincoln Center acclaimed as one of Israel’s most important ever.
 Then there’s Rafi Bukai’s Avanti Popolo (1986), about two Egyptian soldiers stuck in Israeli during the Six Day War, and Assi Dayan’s Life According to Agfa (1992), a portrait of a Tel Aviv bar’s patrons.

-For its digitization project, the Archive is drawing on collecting that begin with its establishment in the early 1960s.
+For its digitization project, the Archive is drawing on collecting that began with its establishment in the early 1960s.
 Even then its goal was to collect at least one copy and one negative of every full-length feature film produced in Israel and pre-State of Israel, starting with the first Hebrew dramatic film, Oded the Wanderer (1932), an allegory of the Jewish wanderer.

 One challenge, when it come to collecting fiction films, is that since 1994 Israel has had no processing laboratory for them, so that negatives and sound elements have been sent out of Israel for processing.
 Part of the Archive’s project is to bring back at least digital copies of them.